sushashi/devops-with-docker/Part3/README.md

 - [Dockerfile](Exercise3.5/example-backend/Dockerfile) used for the backend.

 ## Exercise 3.6
 - I joined the RUN commands in the dockerfile of the frontend and backend.
-There was no difference in both at first (in Gigabyte) but I also removed `node_modules` which reduced a bit more in the frontend.
+There was no difference in both at first (in GB) but I also removed `node_modules` which has slightly reduced the size of the frontend image.

     | Image | Before | After | Dockerfile |
     |-------| -------| ------| -- |